cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Then, the initial compiler was used to write a slightly more advanced C compiler using the minimal subset of C that the initial compiler can handle.
 This process is repeated until a full C compiler is created that can compile itself.
 This full C compiler can [compile its own source code](http://sens.cse.msu.edu/Software/Telelogic-3.5/locale/english/help/htmlhlp/comptheory.html), as well as any other C programs.

-The figure below illustrates the process of creating such a self-hosting compiler.
+The figure below illustrates the process of creating such a self-hosting compiler:

 ```mermaid
 %%{init: {'theme':'base'}}%%